 The interpretation of the results happens in the discussion section.
 This is where the authors will answer the research question and explore how the results contribute to our understanding of the topic being studied.

 You may find that some articles include other common sections, such as a Conclusion.
 Most articles will also have an abstract, which is a short summary of the research, and is found at the beginning of the article.
 But the IMRAD structure is often the basis of academic journal articles.
 If you know what information is available in each section of a research paper, you can apply this knowledge to find what you need.

 [Section title: Three-Pass Approach]

+Scene 3: Voice-over

 Understanding the structure of a research paper can be useful when using a strategy for reading a paper, such as the three-pass approach.
 This approach to reading a paper was developed by computer science professor Dr. Srinivasan Keshav at the University of Waterloo.
 You will read a paper in one, two, or three passes, depending on how well you need to understand the paper.
 Each pass uses different strategies and will help deepen your understanding of the work.